-Vladimir Zhirinovsky BLASTS American exceptionalism
+Watch Vladimir Zhirinovsky BLAST American exceptionalism

 Amercian exceptionalism is perhaps the greatest issue plaguing the American consciousness, and has been since the early days of manifest destiny.
 If anyone is wondering, that actually manifested itself, in the whole scale destruction of native American civilization, upon the bones of which America stands.

-We’ve criticized American exceptionalism here at The Duran, because it’s dangerous to the world, as well as to the rights of normal American civilians, who want to live in a peaceful earth, that hasn’t been destroyed by the military-industrial complex.
+American exceptionalism is dangerous to the world, as well as to the rights of normal American civilians, who want to live in a peaceful earth, that hasn’t been destroyed by the military-industrial complex.
 Exceptionalism creates in an individual, immense pride, not unlike that in Nazi Germany before the war, and as we’ve seen since the beginning, pride comes before the fall.

-That is what I wrote in this article below, which was quoted here and here by major Russian news agencies. Благодарю вас уважаемые коллеги! Спаси Господи!
-That is thanks to YOUR readership by the way, and I am very grateful to everyone!
+That is what I wrote in this article below, which was quoted here and here by major Russian news agencies.

 American Exceptionalism: Mike Pompeo says Americans must believe in the “essential rightness” of the USA